All Episodes

 But because the Obama administration's in the middle of it, the reimbursements are not happening.

-The dealers got reimbursed, they were able to function and run a business.
+They were able to function and run a business.

-They got the government involved in it here, and you got the post office basically, and at the same time Obama's trying to tell us how he's gonna cut costs, improve uh efficiency and all this in the health care plan.
+And at the same time, Obama's trying to tell us how he's going to cut costs, improve efficiency, and all this in the healthcare plan.

 I mean, it really is just tottering.

-And I don't know what happened, I don't know how this happened, but Swiss banking relied on one thing, and that was secrecy.
+I don't know how this happened, but Swiss banking relied on one thing, and that was secrecy.

 You put your money in the Swiss bank account, and nobody knew it was there.

-Well, the Obama Administration and the IRS decided they wanted to find out how many Americans were trying to evade taxes.
+Well, the Obama administration and the IRS decided they wanted to find out how many Americans were trying to evade taxes.

 And they leaned on the Swiss, and somehow they were able to make the Swiss buckle.